huskerman34/htc-ccis1301.github.io/assignments/fan-page/fan-page-pt3-v1.md

 ### Both Styles
 Update your CSS files (both the main and alternate) to include (at a minimum) the following items:

-- a different font (use a font family) for the body text in each stylesheet
+- a different font (use a font family) for the body text
 - a different font for the headings
 - a smaller, but still readable, font size for the footer text
 - use a different list marker for each stylesheet